michaelpapadopoulos11/Kusina-Krusada-Programming-Project/README.md

 - Android and iOS support (File > Build Settings > Android and/or iOS downloaded)
 - Editor device is set to any Android or iOS device for testing (Edit > Project Settings > Editor > Unity Remote - Device > Any Android Device / Any iOS device)

+Ensure that the main menu is up by default!